moetezjlidi/MoetezJlidi/README.md

 </h1>
 <h1 align="center"> 💻 About Me 💻</h1>
 <p align="center">
 My name is Moetez!
-I'm really passionate about Front end development and website making 👨‍💻 , I'm open to creating projects with new people so feel free to contact me.
+I'm really passionate about front-end, back-end development and website making 👨‍💻 , I'm open to creating projects with new people so feel free to contact me.
     <br>

 - 🔭 I’m currently a student in Aix-Marseille University.